$600,000 grant aims to improve language skills of Hispanic, other immigrant families

 Created by NCFL, which is the country?s leader in the practice of raising the literacy level of parents and children simultaneously, the Toyota Family Literacy Program is NCFL?s signature initiative.
 TFLP ? which got its start in 2003 and now operates in 30 U.S. cities ? increases basic language and literacy skills among Hispanic and other immigrant families, and provides parents with the skills they need to help their children succeed in school.
 It specifically serves children in kindergarten to third grade and their parents.

 The program is unique not only because it brings parents and children together in the classroom, but it also incorporates NCFL?s multicultural family literacy model, which is programming that is culturally relevant to the populations served.
 Since 1991, Toyota?s commitment to NCFL programming has exceeded $36 million.

-Martha Matamoros, one of the first Lincoln participants along with her son, Victor, a first-grade student at West Lincoln Elementary, said the program has already made an impact.
+Carolina Hernández, one of the first Louisville participants along with her son, Brandon, a kindergarten student at Rangeland Elementary, said the program has already made an impact.

 Results from the TFLP programs already implemented include: